FantaHourglass/ReBootstrap/README.md

 All of the needed files are provided so simply run the .bat or .sh, depending on your OS

 #Credits
-- Alerdy for the Updater
+- Alerdy for the updater
 - ahezard for nds-bootstrap
 - JoshuaDoes for hosting the builds
 - Rinnegatamante for LPP-3DS